 The streaming service Hulu has grown to more than 20 million U.S. subscribers by expanding its on-demand library of television shows and releasing original programming like the award-winning “The Handmaid’s Tale.”

-For $39.99 per month, Hulu offers dozens of your favorite broadcast and cable channels, plus you get access to the provider’s entire streaming library with its Limited Commercials plan that normally costs $7.99 per month.
+For $39.99 per month, Hulu offers dozens of your favorite broadcast and cable channels, plus access to the provider’s entire streaming library with its Limited Commercials plan that normally costs $7.99 per month.

-What makes pay TV alternatives like Hulu unique is that there’s no cable box required and no contracts — you can cancel anytime.
+What makes pay-TV alternatives like Hulu unique is that there’s no cable box required and no contracts — you can cancel anytime.